neuronumcybernetics/micropython-neuronum/README.md

 ---

 ### **About micropython-neuronum**
-The **MicroPython implementation** of the [Neuronum client library](https://pypi.org/project/neuronum/) — actively developed and tested on ESP32.
+The **MicroPython implementation** of the [Neuronum Data Engine](https://pypi.org/project/neuronum/) — actively developed and tested on ESP32.

 Firmware Version: MicroPython v1.25.0 on 2025-04-15; Generic ESP32 module with ESP32<br>
 Download and flash your ESP: https://micropython.org/download/ESP32_GENERIC/